Supply Chain Roundtable

 The Indonesian Snapper and Grouper Supply Chain Roundtable (SR) monitors and supports fishery improvement projects (FIPs) in Indonesian snapper and grouper fisheries.
 The SR engages with Indonesian exporters/processors and the Indonesian government on fishery policy and management, supports co-management in the artisanal fishery, and works to develop sourcing commitments and policies on sustainability issues and sourcing best practices.

 The SR includes leading US importers sourcing from Indonesia.
-The global snapper and grouper sector is comprised of the wild and farmed snapper (Lutjanidae family) and grouper (Serranidae family) species.
-Most snapper and grouper species are coastal demersal fish, generally associated to hard-bottom habitats (rocky or reef areas).
-Snapper and grouper are highly valuable in US, European, and some Asian markets.
+The global snapper and grouper sector comprises the wild and farmed snapper (Lutjanidae family) and grouper (Serranidae family) species.
+Most snapper and grouper species are coastal demersal fish, generally found in hard-bottom habitats (rocky or reef areas).
+Snapper and grouper are highly valuable in the U.S., European, and some Asian markets.
 These species are generally traded live, fresh (or chilled), or frozen.

 Indonesia accounts for about 40 percent of global snapper and grouper production, with both species sold in domestic and international markets.
 A significant majority of Indonesian production (estimated at 80 percent) remains in-country and is sold in the Indonesian domestic market.